 IMPROVING THE LIVES OF ADULT CYSTIC FIBROSIS PATIENTS

-In 2017, we responded to nearly 125 patient requests for assistance and delivered 125 hospital admission and refill bags.
 Since founding Spiritus Project in March, 2015, we've provided over 225 Spiritus hospital admission bags and over 275 refill bags to North Carolina-based adult cystic fibrosis patients.
+We've also provided over $90,000 in financial assistance to nearly 200 patients.

-With your help, the all-volunteer team at Spiritus Project has positively impacted well over 500 patients, family, caregivers and other related parties since being founded in early 2015.
+With your help, the all-volunteer team at Spiritus Project has positively impacted well over 500 patients, family, caregivers and other related parties.
 THANK YOU!

 Recent examples of financial assistance provided to patients include:

-- January, 2018 - Midway thru January, it is apparent that the extended cold weather and flu season is having an impact on patients.
-We've already received nearly 20 requests for assistance, mostly for essentials such as help with utilities, food, housing and transportation.
+- January, 2018 - It is apparent that the extended cold weather and flu season is having an impact on patients.
+We received nearly 20 requests for assistance (making this our busiest month ever), mostly for essentials such as help with utilities, food, housing and transportation that arose as a result of recent hospitalizations.
+However, we are starting to see increased requests for assistance with overdue hospital bills as the frequency of hospitalizations continues.

 - December, 2017 - Again, helped several patients with basic necessities such as housing, food, utility and transportation.
 Provided financial assistance for legal assistance to prevent foreclosure.
 Provided assistance to cover in-home care for end-stage patient.

-- November, 2017 - Helped numerous patients with housing, food, utility and transportation needs.
+- November, 2017 - Our busiest month ever - nearly 20 requests for assistance received!
+Helped numerous patients with housing, food, utility and transportation needs.
 Provided financial assistance for uncovered in-home assistance.
 Provided educational assistance.
 Provided new equipment to UNC staff to store and manage Spiritus bags.

 - October, 2017 - Purchased dehumidifier to improve air quality in patient home.
 Provided transportation and food assistance for extended hospitalization.
 Helped with auto repairs to insure patient could get to required appointments.
 Provided assistance with rent, utilities and food for several patients.